 I now buy timeless instead of trendy.

 Now when I buy a foundational piece of furniture or an expensive accent, it’s classic in style.
-I still want to participate in trends and decorate with new things.
+I still want to participate in current trends and decorate with new things.
 It just doesn’t require a decorating overhaul every time.
 Or a monumental stack of cash.

 So if you feel the same and you want your decor to look current for more than five years too, here is how you can create a timeless home.